kedro-org/kedro/docs/source/notebooks_and_ipython/add_kedro_to_a_notebook.md

 ```

 ## Use Kedro configuration
-Kedro offers a [configuration loader](https://docs.kedro.org/en/stable/kedro.config.ConfigLoader.html) to abstract loading values from a yaml file.
+Kedro offers a [configuration loader](/kedro.config.ConfigLoader) to abstract loading values from a yaml file.
 You can use Kedro configuration loading without a full Kedro project and this approach replaces the need to load the configuration file with `yaml.safe_load`.

 ### Use Kedro's configuration loader to load "magic values"
-There is some setup to get this working initially:

-1. In your notebook folder, create a subfolder called `conf`.
-2. Within the `conf` subfolder, create a subfolder called `base`.
-3. Copy `parameters.yml` into `conf/base/` so you have a file with the path `conf/base/parameters.yml`.
-4. Within the `conf` subfolder, create another subfolder called `local`.

-After this setup, you can use Kedro's `OmegaConfigLoader` in code as follows:
+To use Kedro's `OmegaConfigLoader` to load `parameters.yml` the code is as follows:

 ```python
 from kedro.config import OmegaConfigLoader